 Scotland Euro 2020 odds

-This is the first time in 23 years that Scotland have made it to a major tournament so they are understandably at a huge 150/1 to win the competition.
+This is the first time in 23 years that Scotland have made it to a major tournament so they are understandably priced at a huge 200/1 to win the competition.

-There is no doubt the odds are stacked up against the Scots this summer, even for them to make it out of their group.
-Having made it to the competition through the play off stages, Scotland were placed in Pot 4 of the draw and are the lowest-ranked side in Group D.
+There is no doubt the odds are stacked up against the Scots this summer.
+Having made it to the competition through the play-off stages, Scotland were placed in Pot 4 of the draw and are the lowest-ranked side in Group D.

 Scotland’s potential path to Euro 2020 final